 Effective demand and derived demand

 Derived demand occurs when there is demand for a good or service depending on demand for an intermediary.
 For example, demand for a peak railcard is dependent on demand for labour.
-With economic growth, there is greater derived demand for transport for two reasons.
+With economic growth, there is a greater derived demand for transport for two reasons.

 With higher pay, we now have more income and see a rise in our ability to pay (effective demand).
 Also, we need transport in order to get to work.
 If we are unemployed we cannot afford to travel around the country